 Pere Lachaise Cemetery – World Famous Cemetery in Paris

-The remains of Heloise and Abelard are apparently the earliest identifiable bones in the graveyard.
+The remains of Heloise and Abelard are apparently the earliest bones identified in the graveyard.
 The graveyard grounds are located on a hillside once called Victor Eveque, where a rich retailer lived in the 15th century.
 Jesuits converted it into a Jesuit retreat and took control of his house in the 17th century.
-King Louis XIV’s confessor, Father Francois de la Chaise d’Aix, lived there, as well as the graveyard’s name derives from him.
-The Jesuits renamed the hill Mont Louis in honour of the king, who allegedly visited the region during times of unrest, as during the Fronde.
+King Louis XIV’s confessor, Father Francois de la Chaise d’Aix, lived there and the graveyard’s name derives from him.
+The Jesuits renamed the hill Mont Louis in honor of the king, who allegedly visited the region during times of unrest, as during the Fronde.

-The king’s bodyguard also had a home there, as well as the place became noted to its extravagant celebrations, joined by these anxious to curries favour with both the king and his confessor.
-The estate was considerably enlarged after Pere La Chaise expired in 1709.
-The Jesuits were evicted from the home in the mid-1760s during the typical expulsion of the order from France.
-By the end of the 18th century, interment space in Paris was in a premium, and city authorities became worried about the likelihood of illness spreading from the graveyards that are overcrowded.
+The king’s bodyguard also had a home there, and the place became noted for its extravagant celebrations, which were joined by subjects who were anxious to curries favor with both the king and his confessor.
+The estate was considerably enlarged after Pere La Chaise passed away in 1709.
+The Jesuits were evicted from their home in the mid-1760s by means of an expulsion of the order from France.
+By the end of the 18th century, interment space in Paris was hard to find and city authorities became worried about the likelihood of illness spreading from the graveyards that were overcrowded.

-Because of this, the region was created as a municipal graveyard in 1804.
-The site was created by builder Alexandre-Theodore Brogniart and produced by urban planner nicolas frochot.
-Initially, due to its place on the outskirts of the city, Pere Lachaise was used for reburials from old graveyards.
-Pere-Lachaise Cemetery, proper name Cimetiere de l’Est, park and graveyard situated on the northeast side of Paris, France.
+Because of this, the Pere Lachaise area was created as a municipal graveyard in 1804.
+The site was created by builder Alexandre-Theodore Brogniart and produced by urban planner Nicolas Frochot.
+Initially, due to its location on the outskirts of the city, for a time, Pere Lachaise was used for reburials from old graveyards.

 If you are a tourist in Paris, here is a wonderful Paris attractions walk which takes you by the Pere Lachaise Cemetery below.